 Android Studio 3.0 was announced at Google I/O 2017 last May.
 It’s available for download for Windows, Mac, and Linux.

-Other features in Android Studio 3.0 include support for some Java 8 code features, a tool called Image Asset Studio to help you generate your own app icons, ability to add new custom fonts apart from that to add Google fonts, and Android Profiler to help you debug your app for performance problems.
+Other features in Android Studio 3.0 include support for some Java 8 code features, a tool called Image Asset Studio to help you generate your own app icons, the ability to add new custom fonts apart from that to add Google fonts, and Android Profiler to help you debug your app for performance problems.

-While Apple dominates the news cycle — and the latest news is about how great the iPhone X is — Android beats iOS so overwhelmingly in terms of number of users that it’s basically a no contest.
+While Apple dominates the news cycle — and the latest news is about how great the iPhone X is — Android beats iOS so overwhelmingly in terms of the number of users that it’s basically a no contest.
 The dominance of Android is well documented.
 In India, Android’s share is around 80% which is about the global average.

 To reach the 2 billion+ user-base of monthly active devices on Android that Google reports, Android development makes sense and Android Studio is the best choice of IDE.
 For your mobile app development needs, we offer a comprehensive suite of solutions.
 Loginworks Softwares has core competencies in Android app development as well as Ionic hybrid mobile app development.